RflMmd/PID-GA-control-ohmic-heating/README.md

 Project for tuning PID controllers using Exhaustive Search and a Genetic Algorithm, applied to the simulation of a thermal process with PWM constraints.
 ---

+## Scientific Context
+_This repository implements a physically derived dynamic model of the ohmic heating process, based on energy balances and temperature-dependent electrical conductivity.
+Model parameters were experimentally identified, and the optimized controllers were validated on a real thermal system._

 ## Project Objective